Thursday, February 28, 2019

 Preheat oven to 375 degrees F.

-Bake in the oven until golden brown, about 8 minutes.
-Stir after 4 minutes.
+Bake until golden brown, about 12 minutes.

 Remove and transfer croutons to a plate and set aside.